danaikorre/dsmanufacturing.github.io/course_content_2021/session-9.md

 # Assignment

 Complete the exercise in <a href="#tutorial-usability-evaluation">this tutorial</a>.
-Summarise your evaluation plan on a single page, taking into account also any feedback and discussions during the tutorial, and the <a href="#guidelines_evaluation_plan">guidelines & best practice for creating an evaluation plan</a>.
+Summarise your evaluation plan on a single page (A4, min font size 11), taking into account also any feedback and discussions during the tutorial, and the <a href="#guidelines_evaluation_plan">guidelines & best practice for creating an evaluation plan</a>.
 Include your evaluation plan as an appendix with your final project.

 <p>&nbsp;</p>